yasiral/KYC_OCR/assets/research-paper/model11.md

-**Outputs Latext, which may be further processed later on, but the model inherently doesn't seem to provide pretty HTML or Markdown**
+**Outputs Latex, which may be further processed later on, but the model inherently doesn't seem to provide pretty HTML or Markdown**

 ```latex